StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 ## Overview

 Monitor Functions, much like any other type of function in StackState, are represented using the STJ file format.

+## Monitor function definition

+### STJ file format

 The following snippet represents an example Monitor Function definition:

 ```json
 {